sybrew/the-seo-framework/readme.txt

 			* TODO consider using methods that are used in Theme Check.
 			* TODO make sure it's in a non-expiring transient that might store a md5 checksum value of the theme file, which is cleared on theme switch or update.
 TODO rethink this... we shouldn't hinder performance, and not all PHP installations allow file reading.
 			* TODO make sure it checks for Title Fix' presence.
-		* TODO New robots options that allow setting robots for each post type.
+		* New robots options that allow setting robots for each post type.
-		* TODO New sitemap options that allow setting including for each post type.
+			* These robots settings are applied to the whole custom post type, including its terms.
+			* The "noindex" settings also remove the post type from the sitemap.
 		* New SEO Bar checks:
 			* When the generated description is empty, it'll now tell you with a blue bar, instead of saying it's "far too short".
 			* When the generated title is empty thanks to filters, it'll now tell you with a blue bar, instead of saying it's "far too short".
 			* Pages in draft correctly state their indexing status.
 			* Pages that are protected now correctly state their indexing status.
 			* When the Blog Page is empty, and when it's not the home page, it'll show a "noindex" notification.
+			* Post types that have robots settings applied, now show them via appropriate notifications.
 		* Descriptive links to all meta title and description labels.
 		* Post Type Settings:
 			* Found in the General Settings meta box, they'll prevent The SEO Framework from interacting.